 Policymaking to Advance Health & Racial Equity equips policymakers, public agencies, and community partners with practical and legally-grounded guidance on how to design, implement, and defend policies that promote equity.
 It explores the legal standards governing equitable policymaking and provides information on how to evaluate legal risks and apply strategies to advance feasible, community-informed solutions.

-Join us on May 12 at 12pm PT / 3pm ET for a webinar on Policymaking to Advance Health & Racial Equity.
+Watch a recording of our webinar on Policymaking to Advance Health & Racial Equity.
 This session lays the groundwork for why racial equity matters, offers an overview of the current legal landscape and its implications for health and racial equity, and introduces our new legal primer.
-Register today.